 Satellite services are an integral and growing part of the global communications infrastructure.
 Through unique capabilities, such as the ability to effectively blanket service regions, to offer point-to-multipoint distribution and to provide a flexible architecture, satellite services complement, and for certain applications are preferable to, terrestrial telecommunications services, including fiber and wireless technologies.
-The FSS sector is expected to generate revenues of approximately \$12.0 billion in 2015, and C- and Ku-band transponder service revenue is expected to grow by a compound annual growth rate ("CAGR") of 3.8% from 2014 to 2019 according to a study issued in 2014 by NSR, a leading international market research and consulting firm specializing in satellite and wireless technology and applications.
+The sector is expected to generate revenues of approximately \$13.0 billion in 2015, and transponder service revenue is expected to grow by a compound annual growth rate ("CAGR") of 3.1% from 2015 to 2020 according to a study issued in 2015 by NSR, a leading international market research and consulting firm specializing in satellite and wireless technology and applications.

-In recent years, the addressable market for FSS has expanded to include mobile applications because existing mobile satellite systems cannot provide the broadband access required by high bandwidth mobile platforms, such as ships and aircraft, including unmanned aerial vehicles.
+In recent years, the addressable market for FSS has expanded to include mobile applications because of satellite's ability to provide the broadband access required by high bandwidth mobile platforms, such as for commercial ships and aircraft, as well as military mobility applications, including unmanned aerial vehicles.
 Satellite services provide secure bandwidth capacity ideal for global in-theater communications since military operations are often in locations without reliable communications infrastructure.
-According to a study by NSR, global revenue from C- and Ku-band services used for government and military applications is expected to grow at a CAGR of 5.3% from 2014 to 2019.
+According to a study by NSR, global revenue from FSS services used for government and military applications is expected to grow at a CAGR of 3.5% from 2015 to 2020.

 Our sector is noted for having favorable operating characteristics, including long-term contracts, high renewal rates and strong cash flows.
-The fundamentals of the sector-solid growth in demand, moderate price improvements and high operating margins-were maintained throughout the recent economic downturn, demonstrating resilient growth during a period that resulted in recession or slower growth in many regions of the world.
+The fundamentals of the sector are attractive, given the global need for connectivity everywhere and explosion of global content.
+The continuing growth in demand in our sector, combined with the high operating margins which are characteristic of the sector, provides a resilient business model.